 Probably one of the simplest and most effective way to upcycle anything by giving it texture.

 Simply mix baking soda with paint (usually acrylic works best) and paint over anything you like.
+Layer some wet mud, let it dry and wipe excess for an uneven look.
+You can also skip the baking soda or do baking soda and paint alone.

 The ratio totally depends on the effect you want to have, the more baking soda, the more grainy the result will be.